MLBZ521/Pwsh-JamfClassicAPI/README.md

 The following items are what are on the list to be done:

-  * Improve the -Authentication method on the Invoke-JamfClassicAPI Function
   * (Much) more testing
   * Documentation, Examples, etc
+  * Invoke-JamfClassicAPI
+    * Improve the -Authentication method
+  * Set-JamfServer
+    * Save Jamf Pro Server URL to user environment
+    * Disable SSL Validation (For Self Signed Certs)
+  * Set-JamfAuthentication
+    * Save credentials to the Credential Manager
+  * Looking at the best way to utilize the PUSH and PUT Methods
+    * Is it possible to create 'helper' logic?

 ## Needs to be tested ##